BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_14.md

 Talk to the group in the meeting room of Nastasia's ship.

 **Relationship Point Choices**:
-- Fine...
-(Ren +1, Aelita +1)
+- Fine... (+2 Aelita, +3 Ren)
-- There's no way.
-(Ren -1)
+- There's no way. (-2 Ren)

 Head to the right.

+After another conversation, you can talk to Sharon for a battle against the duo.

+!battle(["Eli and Sharon",:MISFORTUNATEDUO,15], "Factory Field")

 **Relationship Point Choices**:
-- We're a team!
-(Aelita +1)
-- You have to do it alone.
-(Aelita -1)

-After another conversation, you can talk to Sharon for a battle against the duo.
-It's optional, but winning will get you relationship points
-(Ren +2, Aelita +2).
+- Defeat Eli and Sharon on the airship (+2 Ren, +2 Aelita).

-Head up the ladder and talk to Nastasia and Ren.
+Head up the stairs and talk to Nastasia and Ren.
 Follow her into the room on the right, then go back downstairs.

-Beat the Xen grunts for relationship points (+1 Aelita) , then on the couch, accept Aelita's request for story time.
-We're now playing as her with her team for a little bit!
+!partner(["Aelita",:STUDENT_3,0])

+!dbattle(["Dustin",:XENGRUNT_M,0], ["Yasmine",:XENANALYST_F,0])

+**Relationship Point Choices**:
+- Win this battle (+1 Aelita)

+Accept Aelita's request for story time.

+!newself(["Aelita",:STUDENT_3,0])

-As soon as you get control, head over to the spot on the left side of the arena for a battle with the best character in the game.
+As soon as you get control, head over to the spot on the left side of the arena when you are ready!

-Pseudo Sensei Texen (Forest Field)
--   Dodrio, Level 71. @ Power Herb.
-    -   Sky Attack
-    -   Return
-    -   Brave Bird
-    -   Stomping Tantrum
--   Swampert, Level 70. @ Rindo Berry.
-    -   Ice Punch
-    -   Waterfall
-    -   Rock Slide
-    -   Earthquake
--   Muk, Level 70. @ Assault Vest.
-    -   Shadow Sneak
-    -   Gunk Shot
-    -   Ice Punch
-    -   Thunderpunch
--   Darmanitan, Level 71. @ Choice Scarf.
-    -   U-Turn
-    -   Rock Slide
-    -   Flare Blitz
-    -   Gale Strike
--   Chesnaught, Level 72. @ Coba Berry.
-    -   Drain Punch
-    -   Giga Drain
-    -   Spiky Shield
-    -   Rock Tomb
--   Infernape, Level 73. @ Life Orb.
-    -   Flare Blitz
-    -   Slash and Burn
-    -   Thunderpunch
-    -   Close Combat
+!battle(["Texen",:LEADER_TEXEN,1], "Forest Field")

-You'll be using Aelita's team, so this one can be tough.
+Aelita's team makes this one a breeze.
 I recommend starting with Cherrim and Starmie - these two are fast and strong and clean up most of his team easily.
-You can do it!

 Afterwards, you'll get the *Cherrim Crest*.
 Tell Aelita you want to rest for a while once you're ready.
 Head outside the airship when you wake up!

-## Zone Zero Pt.
-1
+## Zone Zero

 Zone Zero